YunongPan/sicherheit_ws/README.md

 	`catkin_make`

 ## Using
-1. Please start the project first.
+1. Please start the project first and make sure the UR 10 robot is running.

 	`roslaunch thesis_all start.launch`